svetar21/GenesysCloudDemoExtension/content/040-HowToBuildDemo/60-PCNChatEngageEvent.md

 ---
-title: "PCN Chat Engage Event"
+title: "How to record a Predictive Engagement 'PCN Chat Engage Event'"
 chapter: true
 weight: 60
 ---